OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

     WEAK_DEFINES BINDS_TO_WEAK PIE
     ```

-    Mach-O flag for `PIE` is set and can be observed in the above output.
-This check works for all - Objective-C, Swift and hybrid apps.
+    The output shows that the Mach-O flag for `PIE` is set.
+This check is applicable to all - Objective-C, Swift and hybrid apps but only to the main executable.

 - Stack canary: